Vocal Ensemble Jazz & Pop

 Vision and creativity, communication, team-play and professional skills.

-A minimum grade of 5.5.
+A minimum grade of 5.5, with a minimum class attendance of 80%.
 Assessment at the end of the autumn semester is formative and expressed in terms of satisfactory/unsatisfactory.
 It indicates a student's progress in this module.
 No ECs are awarded and there is no resit.
 Modules can only be absolved, and ECs awarded, after the end of the spring semester.

 Written assessment by the instructor.